 Insulators who applied and later removed asbestos-containing pipe covering and block insulation reportedly carried among the highest occupational fiber burdens of any trade.
 Insulators working at Missouri school buildings during the 1950s through 1970s are alleged to have worked directly with materials manufactured by:

-- Johns-Manville (Thermobestos and Kaylo product lines)
+- (Thermobestos and calcium silicate pipe insulation product lines)

-- Eagle-Picher (asbestos-containing pipe and block insulation products)
+- (asbestos-containing pipe and block insulation products)

-Heat and frost insulators performing insulation work at school buildings — often rotating between school, industrial, and commercial assignments throughout their careers — may have worked with Aircell duct insulation and other high-fiber products across multiple job sites.
+Heat and frost insulators performing insulation work at school buildings — often rotating between school, industrial, and commercial assignments throughout their careers — may have worked with pipe insulation duct insulation and other high-fiber products across multiple job sites.
 That full career exposure history, not merely the school assignments, is what drives the value of a well-developed Missouri asbestos case.

 Insulators as a trade group are disproportionately represented among mesothelioma diagnoses.
 If you worked as an insulator at Missouri school facilities and have recently been diagnosed, Ohio’s two-year statute of limitations is already running. a Ohio mesothelioma attorney needs to hear from you now — not after you have finished gathering records on your own.